-Abstract: Can people learn to identify misinformation, and to what extent can this mitigate the effects of misinformation on their beliefs, attitudes, and behavior?
-We conduct a large field experiment with an intervention aimed at improving people's ability to discern the veracity of information they encounter on social media and reduce their misperceptions about minorities.
-The experiment is done in India, where there has recently been a high level of misinformation on social media, a significant portion of which targets Muslims, the largest religious minority in the country.
-The intervention is to provide weekly digests with summaries of fact-checks of viral misinformation, along with narrative explainers on issues with a lot of misinformation around them.
-We find that the intervention increases people's ability to correctly identify misinformation as false by eleven percentage points.
-However, it also decreases belief in true news by four percentage points.
-We estimate a structural model to disentangle the two mechanisms of impact-truth discernment, which is the ability to correctly distinguish between false and true news; and skepticism, which changes the overall credulity for both false and true news.
-The impact is driven by both an increase in truth discernment and skepticism.
-As people's factual beliefs become more accurate, it also leads to changes in policy attitudes and behavior.
-Treated individuals are less likely to support discriminatory policies against Muslims and are more likely to pay for efforts to prevent harassment of inter-faith couples.
+Abstract: Can people learn to identify misinformation?
+In this paper, we conduct a large field experiment (N=1301) in the state of Uttar Pradesh in India, with an intervention aimed at improving people's ability to discern the veracity of information.
+The intervention is to provide regular weekly digests with a compilation of fact-checks of viral misinformation.
+The intervention helps identify fake news, as treated individuals are eleven percentage points less likely to say that a false statement is true.
+However, it also decreases beliefs in true statements by four percentage points.
+We estimate a structural model to disentangle the two mechanisms of impact: truth discernment, which helps distinguish between false and true statements; and skepticism, which changes general credulity for both false and true statements.
+We find that the impacts are driven by both an increase in truth discernment and skepticism.
+The intervention also reduces misperceptions about minorities, but the effect on related policy attitudes is much smaller and statistically insignificant.